wikimedia/operations-software-netbox/docs/configuration/security.md

 Default: `False`

-If True, cross-origin resource sharing (CORS) requests will be accepted from all origins.
+If `True`, cross-origin resource sharing (CORS) requests will be accepted from all origins.
 If False, a whitelist will be used (see below).

 ---